 16 Top-Rated Fishing Lakes in Texas

-Everything is bigger in Texas and that includes the fish that come out of the state's more than 1,100 public lakes, each with unique characteristics that create ideal habitats for a wide range of species to target.
+Everything is bigger in Texas, and that includes the fish that come out of the state's more than 1,100 public lakes, each with unique characteristics that create ideal habitats for a wide range of species, from largemouth bass and catfish to crappie and alligator gar.
 Largemouth bass are the most popular sportfish for anglers in Texas because they are caught year-round.
-The best time to catch them is in the spring, when the spawning activity brings them into shallow water.

 The state's second most popular species is catfish.
 They can be caught in lakes, rivers, ponds, and reservoirs throughout the state.
 Texans target channel catfish for food and blue and flathead catfish for the trophy sizes that grow in many of the southern state's waters.

 There are also numerous Neighborhood Fishin' community lakes and ponds in urban areas throughout the state that are stocked with channel catfish and rainbow trout.
 These fisheries are designed to offer convenient fishing opportunities and a way to introduce kids to the sport, with free fishing close to home.

 Before you head out onto the water for some exciting lake fishing in Texas be sure to visit the Texas Parks and Wildlife Department website to review statewide fishing regulations and obtain a proper license.
 Find the top spots to cast your line with our list of the best fishing lakes in Texas.

 1. Lake Conroe